Paragould, Arkansas: 2000 census

+Government and infrastructure

+Paragould is governed by a mayor and city council.
+Other city offices include an attorney, treasurer, and chief administrative officer.
+A city clerk records government activity and is a point of contact for citizens, while various boards and commissions assist with governmental functions.

+The city's primary utility provider is Paragould Light Water and Cable.
+Its formerly used City Light and Water Building from 1938 has faced demolition.

 Education

 Paragould is home to Crowley's Ridge College, and a campus of Black River Technical College.

 Paragould has two public school districts serving different parts of the city: the Greene County Tech School District and the Paragould School District.
 It also has Crowley's Ridge Academy and St. Mary's Catholic School private school systems.

 The Northeast Arkansas School District was formed on July 1, 1985, by the merger of the former Paragould School District with the Oak Grove School District.
 By 1997 the name of the new district became the Paragould School District.

 Television

 KPMF-LD, a MyNetworkTV/Quest affiliated TV station serving the Jonesboro and Memphis markets, and owned by HC2 Holdings.

 K17LV-D, translator station of ABC/NBC/CW+ affiliated station KAIT in Jonesboro, and owned by Atlanta-based Gray Television.